stoffus/home-assistant-config/README.md

 ## Current setup

-My current setup consists of a KNX system together with a few ZigBee devices. ~I'm also running openHAB in parallel just to satisfy my Tellstick stuff (just can't get it to work in HA)~.
+My current setup consists of a KNX system together with some NEXA/Telldus "smart" plugs and a few ZigBee devices. ~I'm also running openHAB in parallel just to satisfy my Tellstick stuff (just can't get it to work in HA)~.

 ### Tellstick + ConBee